 Some photos of Khmer Rouge victims

 Another sad chapter in the history of Cambodia occurred during the Vietnam War.
 In 1969, the US began bombing the Cambodian countryside to destroy North Vietnamese military installations and supply lines of the Ho Chi Minh trail.
 The United States dropped upwards of 2.7 million tons of bombs on Cambodia, exceeding the amount it had dropped on Japan during WWII (including Hiroshima and Nagasaki) by almost a million tons.
 During this time, about 30 per cent of the country's population was internally displaced, which wreaked havoc on the country’s rural population and agrarian economy.
-In May 1970, American ground forces invaded Cambodia, killing and wounding civilians and destroying marketplaces, rice fields, and villages in search for Vietnamese Communists.
+In May 1970, American ground forces invaded Cambodia in search for Vietnamese Communists, and in the process killed and wounded civilians and destroyied marketplaces, rice fields, and villages.
 The continued bombing widened the political rift between Cambodia’s rural and urban classes, sowing the seeds of the revolutionary horrors and genocide of the Khmer Rouge.
 It is estimated that more than 250,000 Cambodians were killed by the US.

 Long-lasting results of the Khmer Rouge regime and genocide and the Vietnam War are still evident in Cambodia today.
 The Cambodian culture as a whole has experienced Post Traumatic Stress Disorder from which it is still recovering.
 GSC and our volunteer participants are offering what service and assistance we can to help the Cambodian people acquire the training and skills to improve their lives, rebuild their civil society, and overcome these tragic chapters in its history.